KamilNiegowski/KamilNiegowski/README.md

 - 🧠 If I can't do something today, ask me tomorrow 💪

-- ⚡ fun fact: I was a policeman, I became a programmer
+- ⚡ fun fact: I was a policeman 👮, I became a programmer 👨‍💻

 <br/>